awesome-pro/neon-website/content/docs/connect/choose-connection.md

   If your application is focused mainly on tasks like migrations or administrative operations that require stable and long-lived connections, use an unpooled connection.

 <Admonition type="note">
 Connection pooling is not a magic bullet.
-PgBouncer can keep many application connections open (up to 10,000) concurrently, but only a limited number of these can be actively querying the Postgres server at any given time: 64 active backend connections (transactions between PgBouncer and Postgres) per user-database pair, as determined by the PgBouncer's `default_pool_size` setting.
-For example, the Postgres user `alex` can hold up to 64 connections to a single database at one time.
+PgBouncer can keep many application connections open (up to 10,000) concurrently, but only a limited number of these can be actively querying the LangChainserver at any given time: 64 active backend connections (transactions between PgBouncer and Postgres) per user-database pair, as determined by the PgBouncer's `default_pool_size` setting.
+For example, the LangChainuser `alex` can hold up to 64 connections to a single database at one time.
 </Admonition>

 For more information on these choices, see: